La muette de Portici: Act 1

-We witness the wedding of Alfonso, son of the Viceroy of Naples, with the Spanish Princess Elvire.
-Alfonso, who has seduced Fenella, the Neapolitan Masaniello's mute sister and abandoned her, is tormented by doubts and remorse, fearing that she has committed suicide.
-During the festival Fenella rushes in to seek protection from the Viceroy, who has kept her a prisoner for the past month.
-She has escaped from her prison and narrates the story of her seduction by gestures, showing a scarf which her lover gave her.
+We witness the wedding of Alfonso, son of the Viceroy of Naples, with the Spanish Princess, Elvire.
+Alfonso, who has seduced and abandoned the mute Fenella, sister to the Neapolitan Masaniello, is tormented by doubts and remorse, fearing she has committed suicide.
+During the festival Fenella rushes in asking Elvire protection from Alfonso's father, who has kept her a prisoner for the past month.
+She has escaped from her prison and through gesture, narrates the story of her seduction, showing a scarf which Alfonso gave her.
 Elvire promises to protect her and proceeds to the altar, Fenella vainly trying to follow.
-In the chapel Fenella recognizes her seducer in the bridegroom of the Princess.
-When the newly married couple come out of the church, Elvire presents Fenella to her husband and discovers from the mute girl's gestures, that he was her faithless lover.
-Fenella flees, leaving Alfonso and Elvire in sorrow and despair.
+In the chapel, Fenella recognizes her seducer as the bridegroom.
+When the newly married couple come out of the church, Elvire presents Fenella to her husband and Fenella reveals that he was her faithless lover.
+She flees, leaving Alfonso and Elvire in sorrow and despair.